Penguin guide: how to identify each species and best places to see

 What species are penguins most closely related to?

-The closest relatives to penguins are petrels, albatrosses and divers.
+A penguin's closest relatives are petrels, albatrosses and divers.

 British Antarctic Survey (BAS), an institute of the Natural Environment Research Council (NERC), delivers and enables research in the Polar Regions with staff based in Cambridge, Antarctica and the Arctic, to advance our understanding of Earth as a sustainable planet.
 Find out more about their work: www.bas.ac.uk